Indicators

 • P(top 50%) and PP(top 50%).
 The number and the proportion of a university’s publications that, compared with other publications in the same field and in the same year, belong to the top 50% most frequently cited.

 • TNCS and MNCS.
 The total and the average number of citations of the publications of a university, normalized for field and publication year.
-An MNCS value of two for instance means that the publications of a university have been cited twice above the average of their field and publication year.
+An MNCS value of two for instance means that the publications of a university have been cited twice as much as the average of their field and publication year.

-Citations are counted until the end of 2023 in the calculation of the above indicators.
+Citations are counted until the end of 2024 in the calculation of the above indicators.
 Author self–citations are excluded.
-All indicators except for TCS and MCS are normalized for differences in citation patterns between scientific fields.
-For the purpose of this field normalization, about 4500 fields are distinguished.
+The P(top x%), PP(top x%), TNCS, and MNCS indicators are normalized for differences in citation patterns between scientific fields.
+These indicators are available only for the set of core publications.
+The P(≥ x cit), PP(≥ x cit), TCS, and MCS indicators are non-normalized.
+These indicators are available only for the set of core and non-core publications.
+In the calculation of the normalized indicators, about 4500 scientific fields are distinguished.
 These fields are defined at the level of individual publications.
-Using a computer algorithm, each publication in OpenAlex is assigned to a field based on its citation relations with other publications.
+Using a computer algorithm, each publication in the OpenAlex database is assigned to a field based on its citation relations with other publications.
 More information is provided in this blog post.

 The TCS, MCS, TNCS, and MNCS indicators are not available on the main ranking page.
-These indicators can be accessed by clicking on the name of a university.
-An overview of all bibliometric statistics available for the university will then be presented.
-This overview also includes the TCS, MCS, TNCS, and MNCS indicators.
+These indicators can be found on the page for an individual university.

 Collaboration indicators